akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 A file `documents/history/romania/vlad-tsepes.html.md` will therefore render to `out/history/romania/vlad-tsepes.html`.

-There is a slight wrinkle to this, in that documents directory can be mounted at positions within the virtual directory hierarchy.
-This is the _documents_ configuration actually used for the actual guide documentation website:
+There is a slight wrinkle to this, in that documents directories can be mounted at positions within the virtual directory hierarchy.
+The sample configuration file shows an example of this, because we need to include both the Bootstrap distribution and our rendered documents in the website.

 ```yaml
 documents: